OliverClements/esxi-elcapitan-isoscript/README.md

 This is the first step in creating a Mac OS VM on an ESXi server (v6+)

+This script is for Mac OS only, and needs to be run under sudo. `Install El Capitan` also needs to be downloaded and present in your `/Applications` directory.
+It can be acquired from the Mac App Store.

 This basic script creates an .ISO from the 'Install El Capitan' installation App – which is required to use this script – so that it can be used on VMware ESXi 6+ servers as a boot/installation medium once copied to the ESXi datastore.

 ESXi requires Unlocker 2.0.8 to be installed on the ESXi Server for this to work.
 Details can be found here – http://www.insanelymac.com/forum/files/file/339-unlocker/

-This script is for Mac OS only, and needs to be run under sudo.

 # Usage